alombajoseph/alx-backend-javascript/0x06-unittests_in_js/README.md

 Create a file 0-calcul.test.js that contains test cases of this function You can assume a and b are always number
-Tests should be around the “rounded” part
+Tests should be around the “round
-Tips:

-For the sake of the example, this test suite is slightly extreme and probably not needed However, remember that your tests should not only verify what a function is supposed to do, but also the edge cases
-Requirements:

 You have to use assert
 You should be able to run the test suite using npm test 0-calcul.test.js